gu-lseg/intro-to-programming/source/introduction.rst

 Introduction
 ************

-Programming is a creative activity.

-Like most things worth learning it takes some time to learn.
+Like most things worth learning programming takes time.

 You don't expect to learn a foreign language or a musical instrument in a weekend.
 Master musicians state they are always learning.
 With programming it